o3bvv/verboselib/README.rst

 ``get_language()``
-  Queries name of the current language in the current thread as string.
+  Queries name of the current language in the current thread as a string.

   .. code-block:: python